coder/docs/workspaces/devurls.md

 ---

 Developer (dev) URLs allow you to access the web services you're developing in your workspace.
-Once defined, Coder listens for an HTTP application running on the port specified in the dev URL and renders a link to view the application in a browser.
+Once defined, Coder listens for an application running on the port specified in the dev URL and renders a browser link you can use to view the application.

 > You must have [dev URLs enabled](../admin/devurls.md) in your installation.